Documentation Index

 4. Enter the following certificate information:

-3. Organization: Select the organization created previously.
+3. Organizations *: Select the organization created previously.
 (For example: MT4 Tecnologia LTDA).

 This domain must be accessible on the Internet for validation purposes.

-5. Expiration (in days): For test purposes, select the 7 days options to reduce costs.
+5. Expiration (in days) *: For test purposes, select the 7 days option to reduce costs.

 9. Additional configuration: Select the option to use the previously created CA.